anty-filidor/network_diffusion/README.md

   this library has you covered.

 - **Temporal Models**: You can work with temporal models, allowing you to capture the dynamics of processes over time.
-These temporal models can be created using regular time windows or leverage [CogSnet](https://www.researchgate.net/publication/348341904_Social_Networks_through_the_Prism_of_Cognition).
+These models can be created using regular time windows or by leveraging [CogSnet](https://www.researchgate.net/publication/348341904_Social_Networks_through_the_Prism_of_Cognition).

 - **Multilayer Networks**: The library supports multilayer networks, which are essential for modelling real-world systems with interconnected layers of complexity.

-- **Predefined Models**: You have the option to use predefined diffusion models such as the Linear Threshold Model, Independent Cascade Model, and more.
+- **Predefined Models**: You can use predefined diffusion models such as the Linear Threshold Model, Independent Cascade Model, and more.
   These models simplify the simulation process, allowing you to focus on your specific research questions.